 Scholars have recently focused more on work-life balance among professionals, especially for women.
 The literature often explores the complicated skills needed by women to enable them to navigate between competing demands in their professional careers and their domestic lives as mothers.
 Although the boundaries between working outside the home and mothering as a domestic responsibility have been narrowed by advances in technology, most women still find it difficult to blend their professional careers with the home space while simultaneously playing mothering roles (Fonner and Roloff 205-31; Leonardi et al. 85-105)

-Hanifah Karadi Foundation was founded in 2015 with aim of creating a long lasting "Mothering Community" nature across all regions in Uganda.
+Hanifah Karadi Foundation was founded in 2015 with an aim of creating a long lasting "Mothering Community" nature across all regions in Uganda.
 We have been able to reach out to different communities for example people with disabilities, orphaned children, street children, the elderly among others.
 We have a variety of community uplifting programs for example tailoring, knitting, home economics, small scale industries, reading and writing among others.
 Our office is found in Naalya, Kampala - Uganda.

 We know that birth marks not only a mother but also an entire community, as new identities and sociocultural networks are formed and expanded.
 In this chapter, we explore the ripple effects of one birth as well as the role that friendship plays in connecting and impacting global mothering communities.
 To assist this exploration, we follow the ripple effects of birth from one community to another—taking us across international borders.